 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Erik R. Duboué: _Additional behavioral assays such as the open field test or fear conditioning, as well as other physiological measures of stress such as measuring cortisol the stress hormone, can be done to further validate the stress response. __

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.